Conagher: Plot

 The film opens with the Teale family moving west on a wagon into Indian Territory.
-They reach their home, and plan to go into the cattle business.
+They reach their home and plan to go into the cattle business.
 The father, Jacob, rides out to procure the cattle, promising to return in a month.
-However, he is killed along the way when his horse falls over on him and he bleeds to death internally.
+He is killed along the way, though, when his horse falls over on him and he bleeds to death internally.

 Meanwhile, a stagecoach passes by the Teale farm; Evie Teale agrees to work for the stagecoach by feeding customers.
-One of the men on the stagecoach warns Evie of a man named Conn Conagher, who he claims is a fierce gunfighter.
+One of the men on the stagecoach warns Evie of a man named Conn Conagher, whom he claims is a fierce gunfighter.
 One day, Conagher and his partner Mahler stop at the Teale farm for food.
 The farm later comes under attack by Indians.
-The stagecoach arrives again in the middle of the gunfight and the drivers and the passengers help defend the farm.
+The stagecoach arrives again in the middle of the gunfight, and the drivers and the passengers help defend the farm.
 The defeated Indians retreat in the morning.

 Conagher, meanwhile, drifts out in the wilderness.
 Mahler and he meet an old rancher, Seaborn Tay, who hires both of them.
 Conagher proves to be a hardworking cowhand, but the ranch comes under threat by the Ladder Five gang, led by Smoke Parnell.
 Mahler deserts the ranch after an argument with Conagher and joins the Ladder gang.
 Conagher saves the ranch and Tay's cattle twice from the Ladder gang, both in a series of quick gun battles.
 He also visits the Teale farm regularly, and Evie and he grow fond of each other and he becomes a father figure to her children.

 One day, when Conagher is out herding Tay's cattle, he is ambushed and shot by the Ladder Five gang.
 The wounded Conagher hides out during the day, and at night returns and holds the Ladder Five, including Parnell, at gunpoint.
 Weak from his wound, Conagher eventually collapses and passes out, but not before he demands the Ladder Five to clear off of the land.
 Parnell knows now that he can finish Conagher, as his gang has sworn to do, but instead orders his man to take Conagher to Seaborn Tay.
 The next day, the Ladder Five gang clears off the land.

 Evie Teale writes anonymous poems and ties them to tumbleweeds.
 Conagher chases tumbleweeds all over the prairie through most of the film, but he does not guess she is the tumbleweed poet until the end.